Most of you know that Dr. Christian likes to measure things. He is a true self-quantifier and technology has allowed him to monitor

 (Zeo Sleep Viewer) Hypnograms.
 Nothing on the market at this time comes close to the Zeo

 in terms of measuring sleep stages.
-He does use the
+He has used the

 S+ by ResMed (bedside